Greenville County benefits from the foreign investment of countries the world over.

 - Foreign companies located in Greenville include: Samsung Networks America, Eurokera, Kyocera Mita, Mitsubishi, Saint Gobain, Ahold, Magna, Bosch Rexroth, Pierburg, Nutra, and Michelin.

-Upstate International (UI) (www.upstateinternational.org) is a 501(c)3 nonprofit that offers many services for both locals and internationals designed to break down barriers and build bridges between and among all the diverse cultures found in the Upstate.
-Through its programs events and initiatives, UI seeks to foster the dynamic exchange of international cultures and ideas.
+Upstate International (UI) (www.upstateinternational.org) is a 501(c)3 nonprofit that offers many services for businesses and individuals, local and international, designed to enhance communication and understanding between and among the diverse cultures found in the Upstate.
+Through its programs, events and initiatives, UI seeks to foster the dynamic exchange of international cultures and ideas, enhancing your businesses’ success in the Upstate.
 Some of the UI programs include:

-- Language classes, taught by native speakers, are offered in French, German, Italian, Spanish, Chinese, Japanese, Portuguese, Thai, Sign Language, English and more.
+- Language classes, taught by native speakers, are offered in Chinese, English, French, German, Italian, Japanese, Portuguese, Sign Language, Spanish, Thai, and many more.
+UI’s language classes are taught in-person at our downtown office, online and can even be brought to your company’s facility to make participation as convenient as possible.

 - The International Women’s Group has monthly meetings on a broad range of interesting and fun topics.
 They also enjoy weekly walks, hikes, coffees and lunches as they get to know one another, share their stories and make lasting and supportive friendships.

-- The International Book Group meets monthly to discuss books by international authors that will take you into worlds and lives around the globe..Through facilitated discussions we share a love of reading, learn about diverse cultures and have fun.
+- The International Book Group meets monthly to discuss books by international authors that will take you into worlds and lives around the globe; through facilitated discussions we share a love of reading, learn about diverse cultures and have an enormous amount of fun.

 The Upstate offers many organizations to help incorporate internationals into local culture.